Principles for the management of Norges Bank’s foreign exchange reserves

 5 Benchmark index for the fixed income portfolio

-5.1 The benchmark index for the fixed income portfolio is a market value-weighted index of all nominal government bonds with residual maturity of between one month and ten years issued by France, Germany, Japan, the UK and the US.
+5.1 The benchmark index for the fixed income portfolio is a market value-weighted index of all nominal government bonds with residual maturity of between one month and ten years issued by China, France, Germany, Japan, the UK and the US.
 The currency composition of the benchmark index shall be as follows:

 - 50 percent USD